IGG News, by Matija Strlič

 In April, I had the pleasure of visiting the Pelargonium collection in Kew, based on which a short article will be available in the next Newsletter.
 While during the pandemic, visits to study collections were difficult, it is now again possible to arrange viewings of the greenhouses upon prior request.
 Without doubt, the Kew collection of pelargoniums is exceptionally interesting as it contains some early collections of interesting species, and of course, my interest peaked at the middle of the table, where there is an extensive collection of otidias.
 I will write a short piece for the next Newsletter.

 Thinking ahead, and given that a good number of us are busy pollinating flowers and collecting seed, please do note the address to which this year’s harvest should be sent, arriving no later than 1 October:

 When sending seeds from countries outside the European Union including Switzerland and the UK, please use an ordinary flat envelope.
 If you have to declare the content, please write “Personal gift of no commercial value” or similar.

-Same as previous years and in line with the mission of the IGG, the outcomes of such research need to benefit both the Group’s aims and its members in the form of a report made available for publication in our Newsletter and online.
-We expect to make available up to £1000 for two proposals or more (each award to the total amount of up to £500).
+The IGG is delighted to offer funding for research or promotion of the Group aims in 2022/2023 and make two awards.
+Following the mission of the IGG, the outcomes of such research need to benefit both the Group’s aims and its members in the form of a report made available for publication in our Newsletter and online.
+We are making available up to £1000, to be shared by two proposals typically.
+The proposals need to consist of:

 - Up to a 500-word description of the planned work.
 This should have a clear justification why the work is needed, how it will improve the understanding of Geraniaceae or popularize and promote the plant family, what exactly the proposed work will entail, when and how the recipient will report on the activities during the project.
 It is expected that the projects normally take less than a year to complete;